vlampos/vlampos.github.io/_pages/join.md

 </p>

 <p>
-  Please note that although you can definitely contact me without sending a proposal in the first instance, the development of a proposal will be an essential and very crucial part of your application process.
+  Please note that although you can definitely contact Dr Lampos without sending a proposal in the first instance, the development of a proposal will be an essential and very crucial part of your application process.
 </p>

 <p>